-Regarding Social Security disability tax, if you’re required to file a return, Social Security disability income (SSDI) is taxed the same as other Social Security benefits.
+Regarding social security disability tax consequences, if you’re required to file an individual income tax return, Social security disability income (SSDI) is taxed the same as other social security benefits.

 None of your SSDI is taxable if half of your SSDI plus all your other income is less than:

-- 25000 if filing single, head of household, or married filing separately — And you and your spouse lived apart all year
+- $25,000 if filing single, head of household, or married filing separately (if you and your spouse lived apart at all times during the year)

-- **fdSocSecTaxableInc3** if married filing separately — And you and your spouse lived together at all during the year
+- $0 if married filing separately (if you and your spouse lived together at any time during the year)

-If a portion of your benefits is taxable, usually up to half of your benefits will be taxable.
+If a portion of your benefits is taxable, usually 50% of your benefits will be taxable.
 However, up to 85% of your benefits can be taxable if either of these situations applies:

 - The total of half of your benefits and all your other income is more than $34,000 — or $44,000 if married filing jointly.